ArtifactDB/gypsum-worker/README.md

 On rare occasions involving frequent updates, some of the inter-version statistics may not be correct.
 For example, the latest version in `..latest` may not keep in sync when many probational versions are approved at once.
 This can be fixed manually by hitting the `/refresh` endpoints to recompute the relevant statistics.

+If an upload fails but is not aborted by the client, the project will be locked.
+This prevents any further modifications to the project including new uploads, changes to permissions, etc.
+In such cases, an administrator should inspect the lock file for the project (at `/file/{project}%2F..LOCK`).
+This reveals the asset and version that was partially uploaded, which can be flushed with the relevant `/remove` endpoint.
+Finally, the lock itself can be removed using the `/unlock` endpoint.

 ## Further links